 Professor Dr. Ivo Leito

 Researcher.
-During his research career and during the last ten years he has been engaged in a wide variety of topics ranging from acidity-basicity and catalysis issues to mass spectrometry and from chemical metrology to cultural heritage.
+During his research career and during the last ten years Ivo has been engaged in a wide variety of topics ranging from acidity-basicity and catalysis issues to mass spectrometry and from chemical metrology to developing sensors.
 However, at the core of the research have always been accurate and reliable measurements, or to put it more specifically:

 Accurate quantification of phenomena that are